 Transcription Factor Binding Site Annotation

-For each transcription factor (TF), which has both a ChIP-seq data set in the funcgen database, and a publicly available position weight matrix (PWM), we annotated the position of putative TF binding sites within the ChIP-seq peaks.
+For each transcription factor (TF), for which a ChIP-seq data set is part of the Ensembl Regulation resources and a position weight matrix (PWM) is available, we annotate the position of putative TF binding sites within the ChIP-seq peaks.

 PWMs are taken from JASPAR (Bryen et al., 2008) and mapped to the genome using the find_pssm_dna program from the MOODS software (Korhonen et al., 2009) with the -f flag set and a permissive threshold of 0.001.
 We then filter these mappings using a log odds score threshold.
 The threshold is derived per PWM by considering the occurrence of mappings in a sample of randomly positioned 'background' sequences, matched in terms of size and chromosome to the ChIP-seq peaks for a given TF.
 We select the threshold such that the proportion of these background peaks containing a mapping is approximately 5%.
 Only mappings that overlap the corresponding ChIP-seq peaks are included in the functional genomics database.

-PWM features (also known as MotifFeatures) are visualised in the browser as black boxes within regulatory features and TF evidence peaks.
+PWM features, also known as MotifFeatures, are visualised in the browser as black boxes within regulatory features and TF evidence peaks.
 Sometimes these boxes are very thin and appear as lines.
-Clicking on the black box will highlight specific information in the pop-up menu, such as the matching score (relatively to the optimal site) among others, as shown below.
+Clicking on the black box will highlight specific information in the pop-up menu, such as the matching score, which is relative to the optimal site, as shown below.